Hungarian Folk Singing Circle

 HUNGARIAN FOLK SINGING CLASS SERIES

 Several-week class series teaching a variety of beautiful traditional Hungarian folk songs, including village source recordings, pronunciation and translation of the lyrics, background information on the style, and more.
 Held in English and open to participants of all cultural, linguistic, and musical backgrounds, welcoming experienced singers as well as those with no previous experience in the style.
 Further details about each specific class are below.
-If you are interested in learning more background information about the style, you can sign up for the Sunday lecture series below in combination with the weekly singing class.
+If this is your first Hungarian singing class, consider taking the pronunciation class above before the class series.

 It is strongly preferred for participants to commit to the full class series, but drop-ins are also welcome.
 There is a minimum of 5 registered participants to hold the class, and classes are capped at 25 people.
 Because there are several class times and people are joining from various time zones around the world, each class has a name (Chestnut, Tulip, etc) for the ease of participants figuring out which time is right for them and registering for the correct class!
 Some time zones are written below, but please double-check your own time difference with Budapest, and note daylight savings changes if applicable.